ucsd-progsys/mist/README.md

 ## Implicit pair types

 Next, we demonstrate how to use another core feature unique to Mist: implicit pair types as described in the paper.
+In the paper the syntax is
-Consider iterating through an infinite stream of tokens.
+$[n:Int].\text{---}$, but in the implementation, we use `exists n. -`.
+Consider iterating through an infinite stream of token handlers.
 The API for getting the next token is:

 ```{include=tests/pos/paginationTokens.hs .haskell .numberLines startLine=37 endLine=42}
 nextPage as